christian130/cppcode/README.md

 =====

 # Solving problems
+# Those files are compiled for windows 10 64 bits and are in spanish

 This is only a subset of solved problems that use the standard C++ programming language.
 Note that some of them use C++98 or C++11 or C++14.
 ```